braze-inc/braze-docs/_docs/_hidden/private_betas/preview_user_paths.md

 4. (optional) Select a recipient for the test.
 5. Click **Run Test**.

-You can run a preview if you don't have permissions to edit a Canvas, but this preview will run with unsaved changes if there are any.
+You can run a preview if you don't have permission to edit a Canvas, but this preview will run with unsaved changes if there are any.

 ### Supported steps